 What families are eligible?

 Prospective tenants often represent the diversity of your local community.
 They may be individuals, families and people with disabilities or senior citizens.
 They tend to be very highly-motivated renters who pay rent in a timely manner and maintain the property.
-Many HCV tenants hold jobs as teachers, police officers or other service providers.

 How can a family participate?